 - Ongoing Support – Heart health is not a battle that can be easily won.
 It’s a never-ending process and you don’t have to do it alone.
 Making positive progress is possible when you work with the cardiac rehabilitation specialists at St. Elizabeth’s Medical Center, but it will require time, commitment and sacrifice.
 With persistence and dedication, patients undergoing cardiac rehabilitation should experience noticeable improvements in how they feel.

 Many patients just beginning cardiac rehabilitation feel overwhelmed by the many changes they are being asked to make.
 It’s not easy, but there will be tangible rewards for sticking with the program.
 Simply waking up every morning feeling better, having more energy and being a more relaxed, healthier person will prove to be its own reward and make your lifestyle changes and sacrifices worth it.

-If you have questions about cardiac rehabilitation or your doctor recommended you or a loved one begin cardiac rehabilitation, call 617-789-2000 to speak with the team at St. Elizabeth’s Medical Center.
+If you have questions about cardiac rehabilitation or your doctor recommended you or a loved one begin cardiac rehabilitation, call 617-787-7901 to speak with the cardiac rehabilitation team at St. Elizabeth’s Medical Center.